rhnvrm/beautiful-jekyll/_posts/2016-08-09-apache-allura-gsoc-16-summary.md

 - gsoc
 ---

 This post has the summary of my work during GSoC 2016.
 Hopefully I was able to cover everything.
-You can also see my work on forge-allura.
+You can also see my work on [forge-allura](https://forge-allura.apache.org/p/allura/git).
+Also, you can visually see a list of my commits made during GSoC that also contains the miscellaneous work  [here](https://github.com/apache/allura/commits/f403b8c4e44f2065e4d4529050d499252e914f25?author=rhnvrm).

 ### Discussion Tool Changes